Tommy February6

 Tommy February^{6} is the debut album of the Brilliant Green vocalist Tomoko Kawase's alter ego Tommy February^{6} (so named after Kawase's birthday).
 The album, in addition to launching Kawase's solo career, also established Tommy February^{6}'s trademark sound, which is heavily influenced by 80's synthpop music.

-Most of the lyrics on the album's original material (all written by Kawase) are either dominated by English lyrics with occasional Japanese lines, or are wholly in English – despite the fact that Kawase reportedly cannot speak much of the language – with only one song ("The Rose Fragrence.") sung entirely in Japanese.
+Most of the lyrics on the album's original material (all written by Kawase) are either dominated by English lyrics with occasional Japanese lines, or are wholly in English – despite the fact that Kawase reportedly cannot speak much of the language – with only one song ("The Rose Fragrance.") sung entirely in Japanese.